BillWhite/cookiecutter-openscad/README.md

    1. A `.gitignore` file.
    1. A `src` directory, which includes all OpenScad sources.
    1. A file named `assemblies.txt`.
+   1. A file named 'others.txt'
 1. In the file `assemblies.txt`, list the names of all the OpenScad sources in src without the initial `src/`.
 There may be other files in `src/` as well, but all top level assemblies should be listed in `assemblies.txt`.
+1. If you have other artifacts you use, maybe for testing or as mockups, add them to `others.txt`.`
 1. Run `$ make` to create the `.stl` files.
 They will show up in the `stl/` folder, which `make` will create.
+1. Run `$ make others` to make the others if there are any.
+Run `make everything` to make everything.
 1. Dependencies will be stored in a folder named `.deps/`.
 But this is handled silently.
 Make uses these to try to avoid unnecessary OpenScad runs.
 1. All `stl/*.stl` files and dependency files are ignored by the .gitignore file, so they